 Food allergy is an immune response, while food intolerance is a chemical reaction.
+Food intolerance does not involve the immune system and does not cause severe allergic reactions (anaphylaxis).
 Symptoms of food allergy include wheezing, stomach upsets and skin rashes.
-Symptoms of food intolerance are similar to food allergy, but can be associated with conditions including asthma, chronic fatigue syndrome and irritable bowel syndrome (IBS).
-Some food allergens include nuts, shellfish, milk, egg and soy products.
-Anaphylaxis or anaphylactic shock is an extreme allergic reaction and can be life threatening.
+The most common food allergens include cow’s milk, egg, peanuts, tree nuts, shellfish, fish, sesame, wheat and soy products.
+Anaphylaxis is a severe allergic reaction and can be life threatening.

 Allergies in general are on the increase worldwide and food allergies have also become more common, particularly peanut allergy in preschool children.
 About 60 per cent of allergies appear during the first year of life.
 Cow’s milk allergy is one of the most common in early childhood.
 Most children grow out of it before they start school.